parapatichennakesavarao/Devops-project/README.md

 Handling line-ending warnings (LF vs CRLF) on Windows

+## 12. Advantages of the System
+- Modular and scalable architecture
+- Faster and reliable deployments
+- Cloud-ready infrastructure
+- Real-world DevOps experience

+---

+## 13. Future Enhancements
+- CI/CD pipeline using GitHub Actions or Jenkins
+- Kubernetes orchestration
+- Monitoring with Prometheus and Grafana
+- Automated testing integration
+- HTTPS and SSL configuration

+---

 ## 🎯 Conclusion

 This project provided hands-on experience with end-to-end DevOps workflows.